aritrabiswas2004/novascript-source/README.md

 ### Variables

 Variables can be declared with the `mut` keyword.
 This makes the variable mutable and re-assignable.
+Variable names must have only letters a-z or A-Z and cannot have numeric values or special characters.

 ```javascript
 mut foo = 23;